 Shadowing Class Lectures

 Interested in shadowing a current medical school class?
 The Office of Admissions will be offering a select number of seats across a select number of in-person classes for prospective students and/or applicants to shadow a current medical school class!
 These seats will be available on a first come, first serve basis.
-Click here to sign up for Spring 2024 Class Lectures!
+Check back this Fall for new Lecture Sign-up sessions.

 Pre-Health Conference at UC Davis